awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`DeferredMaintenanceWindows`](#asff-resourcedetails-awsredshiftcluster-deferredmaintenancewindows)**
 Optional
-List of time windows during which maintenance was deferred\.
+List of time spans, or time windows, during which maintenance was deferred\.
 **Type:** Array of objects

 **[`ElasticIpStatus`](#asff-resourcedetails-awsredshiftcluster-elasticipstatus)**